Andrewjeska/personalblog/src/data/blog-posts/vietnam.md

 When riding a motorcycle, it’s important to have an healthy fear of what can happen, and what does happen, to riders almost every day.

 Nha Trang was the last stop for Max and Ben.
 We said our goodbyes, and I told them I would see them in Germany next March (which I did, and then Covid-19 happened while I was there).
-I ride on with my new friend Hazel, also a German, to the next city: Qui Nhon.
+I rode on with my new friend Hazel, also a German, to the next city: Qui Nhon.

 ### Qui Nhon